-3.4 The Preferred Approach - Consolidation
+3.4 The Preferred Approach - Preservation

-The preferred approach, as set out in this Working Heritage Master Plan Vision Report, is based on a preservation approach whereby heritage conservation and consolidation and biodiversity conservation opportunities are afforded by limited development on peripheral lands in order to secure the long-term protection of the heritage estate of Fernhill.
+In summary, the preferred approach as set out in this Working Heritage Masterplan is based on a preservation approach whereby heritage conservation and biodiversity conservation opportunities are afforded by limited development on peripheral lands.
+Angas Securities advises that this proposal is sufficient to retire the property's debt and secure the long-term protection of the heritage estate of Fernhill.
 The overall outcome would comprise:

-- The historic Fernhill established as a single (or limited) title complete with consolidation of lots to one/two parcels of the 385 hectare Fernhill to prevent future subdivision of the State Heritage area - Expansion of the State Heritage consolidated area to include: 52.7 hectares of land to the north at Mayfair Road, approximately 16 hectares land at the Eastern Precinct in recognition of their scenic and environmental value as part of the Fernhill setting, and approximately 87.6ha hectares of biodiversity value in the Western Precinct to facilitate biodiversity conservation - Biodiversity conservation through possible biobanking - Development of peripheral lands to include: - In the Western Precinct, an expansion of the existing rural residential area of West Mulgoa of 38 x 2 ha lot rural residential development

-In the Eastern Precinct, an expansion of the Mulgoa Village of a 54 lot residential development
+- The historic Fernhill established as a single (or limited) title complete with consolidation of lots to one/two parcels of the 385 hectare Fernhill to prevent future subdivision of the State Heritage area - Expansion of the State Heritage consolidated area to include: 52.7 hectares of land to the north at Mayfair Road, approximately 16 hectares land at the Eastern Precinct in recognition of their scenic and environmental value as part of the Fernhill setting, and approximately 87.6ha hectares of biodiversity value in the Western Precinct to facilitate biodiversity conservation - Biodiversity conservation through possible biobanking - Development of peripheral lands to include: - In the Western Precinct, an expansion of the existing rural residential area of West Mulgoa of 38 x 2 ha lot rural residential development - In the Eastern Precinct, an expansion of the Mulgoa Village of a 54 lot residential development

-With the Fernhill heritage retained, an enlarged and consolidated Central Precinct is created that then requires ongoing management.
-This will be managed through a 'Working Heritage' Business Plan for the Central Precinct that will facilitate a range of appropriate uses within the heritage area including equestrian, recreation and other event and entertainment functions, which will provide public access to Fernhill not seen in decades.
+With the Fernhill heritage retained, a Central Precinct is created that then requires ongoing management of the expanded heritage area.
+This will be managed through a 'Working Heritage' Business Plan for the Central Precinct that will facilitate a range of appropriate uses within the heritage area including equestrian, recreation and other events and entertainment functions, which will provide public access to Fernhill not seen in decades.